-and the exercise of warrants issuable upon conversion of the Debentures, and also upon the exercise of outstanding stock options and warrants.
-The Debentures can be converted into shares of the Company's Common Stock at any time.
+Dilution.
+Dilution is likely to occur upon conversion of the Second Debenture and the exercise of the warrants issuable upon conversion of the Debentures, and also upon the exercise of outstanding stock options and warrants.
+The Second Debenture can be converted into shares of the Company's Common Stock at any time.
 See "Shares Eligible for Future Sales".